As with the rest of our site, this page will continue to

 Bravo Company.
 Third platoon is wiped out.

 The NVA are headed back to Cambodia.
 With them are seven American soldiers, seven of our own Red Warriors.
 All are wounded, some more seriously than others.
 But as hellish as the past hours have been, their ordeal is just beginning.
 Some have have six more years of harsh captivity.
-Others didn’t make it.
+Others didn't’t make it.

 Captured from 2nd Platoon is PFC James Van Bendegom.
 He reportedly dies